 During the installation and configuration of the program, CodeTwo Exchange Migration makes the following changes to your system:

 The program lets you install the required .NET 4.5 Framework or MAPI Client and Collaboration Data Objects, if either of these is not already installed.
 The program requires also Windows PowerShell 3.0 (and one of the Windows Management Framework Core components in case of Windows Vista and Windows Server 2008).

-Changes to source Exchange server
+Changes to source on-premises Exchange server

 The program lets you assign the required management roles (ApplicationImpersonation and View-Only Configuration) to the admin account used to configure a connection to a source Exchange server.
 This action grants impersonation permissions over all users in an organization.

 Changes to target Exchange server